Meet our people

 Board Member | Member since 2021

-Member of Risk Assessment Audit Committee
+Member of Risk Audit Committee

 Aimee has spent over a decade working on poverty alleviation in Aotearoa through her work at Christians Against Poverty (CAP), where she served as the CEO from 2013 until 2020.